joshuaManlunas/playwright-test-auto-v2/README.md

 * Environment variables are fetched from the `.env` files in the `environments` directory.
 The `Framework.Initialise.ts` file is responsible for loading the environment variables.

 ## Authors
-Joshua Manlunas -- initial work
+Joshua Manlunas -- original work

 ## Version History